gdikov/protein-function-prediction/doc/accuracy.md

     * 2 x 64-conv, max-pool
     * 2 x 128-conv, max-pool
     * for each class a branch: 2 x 256-dense, then sigmoid (or 2-way softmax)

+#### Notes on generalization

+The 90% accuracy on the validation set does not translate to 90% accuracy on the test set, rather to 70%.
+This is a bit surprising ...
+The network has definitely learned something, as with no training it predicts at random on the test set (50% accuracy), but on the other hand the test set performance should be very similar to the validation set performance.
+* Try averaging the predictions per protein over a range of rotated versions.
+* Try a different data split and see if the problem is exactly the same there ...
+I suspect there are some stubborn proteins in the data.